The influx

 -compressed

-Specifies a consistency level for data writes.
+Specifies a write consistency level.

 -database 'database name'

-Specifies the database to which the influx
+Specifies the database to which the influx CLI connects.

 -execute '<command>'

-Executes an InfluxQL statement and exits.
+Runs an InfluxQL command and quits.

--format 'json|csv|column'
+-format 'jsoncsvcolumn'

 Specifies the format of server responses.